 Their campaign ‘No Period Left Behind’ tackles the issue of period poverty in Sheffield, seeking to raise funds for the period equality charity Irise.
 Since launching earlier this month, the campaign has quickly gained the support of Councillor Jayne Dunn who recently put in a motion to make Sheffield a period aware city.

 According to No Period Left Behind Campaign Co-ordinator Hollie-Ann Taylor:

 “We were there during the council meeting when the unanimous motion was put through and she mentioned our campaign as one of the many raising awareness of this issue.

 “Last week we set up a GoFundMe page and we are planning a fundraiser for Sunday 4 December, in collaboration with RAG, [the University] Fashion Society and Friends of Irise to raise money for Irise international.

 “We are also aiming to get in contact with 20 schools and plan to promote the governments free sanitary products scheme to any schools that aren’t already opting into the scheme.
 Once we know which schools take part, we will let Irise International know which schools need more education on period poverty.”

-Earlier this year, the news project module, taught by Deputy Head of Journalism Studies Lisa Bradley, won the prestigious Innovation of the Year Award at the NCTJ Awards.
+Earlier this year, the news project module, taught by Deputy Head of the School of Journalism, Media and Communication Lisa Bradley, won the prestigious Innovation of the Year Award at the NCTJ Awards.